ShawnPence/shawnpence.github.io/about.md

 social-description: About Shawn Pence - background, education, experience, etc.
 ---

 I am a software developer experienced in C# and SQL, Microsoft SQL Server Reporting Services (SSRS), and various other programming languages.
-I love to teach and learn from others and prefer to build my carrer by building stronger teams.
+I love to teach and learn from others and prefer to build my career by building stronger teams.
 I have also worked as a systems administrator maintaining AD, Exchange, Hyper-V cluster servers, SAN, and various network equipment, and have worked with PowerShell and VBScript to automate my sysadmin responsibilities.

 <div class="messagebox">
     <div class="messagetitle">I'm currently seeking new employment opportunities:</div>